 Spring Greens Mix – a variety of flavors and color and you could easily add fresh kale or spinach to liven it up even more.

-Fresh Herbs like Basil, Cilantro, Thyme, Parsley give your lettuces a boost of flavor.
+Fresh Herbs like Basil, Cilantro, Thyme, Parsley gives your lettuces a boost of flavor.
 You can tear the leaves of each and have available to add to the lettuce or top a salad.

 This is the fun part of the salad, adding more flavor.
-Be creative and offer a good amount of toppings like veggies, fruits, nuts, cheeses, legumes and proteins.
+Be creative and offer a good number of toppings like veggies, fruits, nuts, cheeses, legumes and proteins.

 Choose at least five vegetables.

 Cherry Tomatoes – (officially a fruit) cut them in half to make it easier to eat.
 No one like to chase that round tomato around their plate.